 Based on the knowledge from years of experimental and numerical research, the accuracy of SIMCOOL allows for design of a cost effective and compact cooling unit.

 SIMCOOL is fully qualified by full-scale prototype testing.

 The FSCC offers an improved solution to the cooling requirements on HVDC converter platforms.
-HVDC (high voltage direct current) technology is often the preferred choice for transferring power from large offshore wind farms or wind farm clusters located far from shore.
+HVDC (high voltage direct current) technology is often the preferred choice for transferring power from offshore wind farms or wind farm clusters located far from shore.
 Offshore converter platforms are needed to convert the AC power generated by the wind turbines into HVDC.
 In the conversion process, a part of the power is lost to heat, which introduces the need for an efficient cooling system.

 The subsea cooler is passive, has no moving parts and operates in a closed loop where a mixture of glycol and water is circulated through the cooler.
 It eliminates the need for an open seawater system.
 This removes the need for seawater pumps and their accompanying power supplies, as well as negating the need for filters, water treatment systems, and associated equipment.

 FSCC for Offshore Wind applications was developed based on the Oil & Gas version with support from Innovation Norway through the environmental technology scheme.
 The implementation of the FSCC technology for HVDC platform cooling is supported and co-funded by the European Commission through the Coolwind project, as a part of the Horizon 2020 program.

 Using FSCC to meet the cooling requirements on HVDC platforms significantly reduces the complexity and increases the overall robustness of the cooling system.
 Furthermore, it minimises the need for maintenance and repairs and reduces energy consumption on the platform.

 Optimised | size and weight are minimized compared to the existing technology